mlehotay/ier/IER/IER-brainfeels.md

 ## **5. Endogenous Qualitative Stabilizers**

-In this document, *endogenous qualitative stabilizer* is an **explanatory label**, not an ontological primitive.
+The phrase *endogenous qualitative stabilizer* is an **explanatory label only**, not an ontological primitive.

 It refers to:

-> **A recurring qualitative organization that allows a Unified Experiential Field to remain within a coherent constraint window by stabilizing diffuse internal tension into a globally integrated form.**
+> **A recurring qualitative organization that allows a Unified Experiential Field to remain within a coherent constraint window by consolidating diffuse internal tension into a globally integrated form.**

+Important clarifications:

+* “Stabilizing” does **not** mean pleasant, adaptive, or healthy
+* Stabilization concerns **regime coherence**, not well-being
-Brainfeels may be emotionally uncomfortable while still being **stabilizing**, because coherence is preserved even under strain.
+* A brainfeel may be distressing while still preserving coherence

+No teleology or optimization principle is implied.

 ---

 ## **6. Stability, Recurrence, and Qualitative Attractors**

-The recurrence of specific brainfeels indicates **stable qualitative attractors** in the system’s experiential dynamics.
+The recurrence of specific brainfeels reflects **stable qualitative attractors** in the system’s experiential dynamics.

 These attractors:

 * reappear under similar internal conditions
 * may morph gradually as parameters shift
-* remain recognizable despite changes in intensity or emotional tone
+* remain recognizable despite changes in intensity or affective tone

-Naming these attractors reflects **recognitional stability**, not conceptual invention.
+Naming these attractors reflects **recognitional stability**, not conceptual invention or reification.

 ---

 ## **7. Individuality, Language, and Shared Phrases**

-Shared expressions such as *“I have a bad feeling about this”* reflect **shared functional roles**, not shared qualia.
+Common expressions such as *“I have a bad feeling about this”* reflect **shared functional roles**, not shared qualia.

 Different systems integrate similar functional tensions using different qualitative geometries shaped by:

 * bodily learning history
 * emotional conditioning
 * memory anchoring
-* cultural and linguistic reinforcement
+* linguistic and cultural reinforcement

-Language coordinates **function**, not phenomenology.
+Language coordinates **function and communication**, not phenomenological identity.

 ---